phuctm97/phuctm97/README.md

 - **Notepad**: A simple Notepad-like text editor

-- **Everything runs in a browser**: it is 100% local, makes zero API calls, works offline, and requires no installation
+- **Everything runs in a browser**: It is 100% local, makes zero API calls, works offline, and requires no installation

-- It is responsive and mobile-friendly
+- **Responsive**: It is mobile-friendly and works on many devices

-- It is statically generated to be fast and SEO-friendly
+- **Performant**: It is both SEO-friendly and fast thanks to static generation for content and dynamic import for interactivity

 ## Tech stack